 Do Choose Your Vehicle Carefully

 There are many campervan rental companies in Iceland offering a slew of vehicle options.
-Do plenty of research to determine what you will need to spend a week or more living out of your van.
+Do your research to determine what you will need to spend a week or more living out of your van.

 For my campervan trip, my husband and I decided we wanted plenty of inside space, so we booked the largest van we could.
 It was more comfortable for us to be able to stand inside the van to change our clothes.
+There’s also more room for a comfortable portable travel bed.
 And it was easier to cook inside when the weather got bad.
 I was also the main driver and I can’t drive a manual vehicle, so I was careful to make sure I rented an automatic.

 But there are plenty of smaller options at lower prices, so if budget or ease of driving is your main priority, you may want to go minimalist.
 If you’re thinking about going really off-road, find a four wheel drive option.
 And if you’re traveling with a larger family or group and need more room, know that some outfitters offer motorhome rentals as well.
 The largest motorhome rentals in Iceland generally give you space for up to six people.